-Q: How can I use the Amazon Chime SDK in my application?
+Q: How do I use the Amazon Chime SDK with meetings in my application?

-• Mozilla Firefox (version 60 and newer), for macOS and Windows
+- Mozilla Firefox (version 75 and later), for macOS and Windows

-• Google Chrome (version 78 and newer), for macOS and Windows
+- Google Chrome (version 78 and later), for macOS, Windows, and Ubuntu LTS 16.04 and later

-• Chromium-based Edge (version 79 and newer), for Windows
+- Chromium-based Edge (version 79 and later), for macOS and Windows

-• Chromium-based Electron (Electron 7 and newer, with Chromium version 78 and newer)
+- Chromium-based Electron (Electron 7 and later, with Chromium version 78 and later)

 Q: Do I need to use the Amazon Chime application to use the Amazon Chime SDK?

 No. The Amazon Chime SDK works independently of any Amazon Chime administrator accounts, and it does not affect meetings hosted on Amazon Chime.
 Instead, the Amazon Chime SDK provides builder tools for developers to use to build their own meeting applications.